xcore/sw_serial_to_ethernet/_sources/programming_guide.txt

        xmake all

-#.
-Inorder to build the firmware with user required static IP, execute the following command:
+Note: Inorder to build the firmware with user required static IP, execute the following command:

        xmake all STATIC_IP=169.254.196.178